Plenty-network/ve-core/docs/Architecture.md

 ## vePLY Holder

 A **vePLY** NFT holder can vote on the distribution of weekly PLY emission across the `Gauges`, and in return collect fees and bribes for the AMM they vote for.
-This is explained well with examples in the Scenarios section.
+This is explained well with examples in the [Scenarios section](https://github.com/Plenty-DeFi/ve-core/blob/master/docs/Scenarios.md).
+Besides, the holder can also claim inflation for their locked PLY, that is proportional to the global supply inflation.
+This is required in order to prevent dilution of locked stake overtime.

 Every vePLY NFT has a voting power that can be retrieved through the `get_token_voting_power` onchain view in the `VoteEscrow` contract.
 The voting power can be distributed as voting weights across different gauges the owner is intending to receive fees from and direct emissions to.